 5. Legends about Yamunotri – Facts About Yamunotri

 According to mythological beliefs, there was once the ashram of Asit Rishi.
-He used to visit the Yamuna regularly till the origin of Yamuna.
+He used to visit the Yamuna regularly till the origin of the Yamuna.

 When he became incapacitated in old age, it became impossible for him to reach the source of Yamuna.
 Impressed by the faith of Asit Rishi towards himself, Yamuna changed its flow and started flowing near his ashram.